Sjogren's Syndrome (cont.)

 The diagnosis of Sjögren's syndrome involves noting the clinical features of dryness of the eyes and mouth.
 Significant dryness of the eyes can be determined in the doctor's office by testing the eye's ability to wet a small testing paper strip placed under the eyelid (Schirmer's test using Schirmer tear test strips).
 More sophisticated testing can be done by an eye specialist (ophthalmologist).

 Patients with Sjögren's syndrome typically produce a variety of extra antibodies against body tissues (autoantibodies).
 These can be detected through blood testing and include antinuclear antibodies (ANA), which are present in nearly all patients.
-Typical antibodies that are found in most, but not all patients, are SS-A and SS-B antibodies (Sjögren's syndrome A and B antibodies), rheumatoid factor, thyroid antibodies, and others.
-SS-A and SS-B antibodies are also referred to as Ro and La antibodies, respectively.
+Typical antibodies that are found in most, but not all patients, are SS-A and SS-B antibodies (Sjögren's syndrome A and B antibodies, also known as anti-Ro and anti-La antibodies), rheumatoid factor, thyroid antibodies, and others.
 Low red blood count (anemia) and abnormal blood levels of markers of inflammation (sedimentation rate, C-reactive protein) are seen.

 Viewers share their comments